Choi Kwang Do

 Choi Kwang Do is a martial art developed by Choi Kwang-jo.
-The style relies more on flexibility and fluidity of movement as opposed to the more rigid lines of some other martial arts.
+The style relies on flexibility and fluidity of movement as opposed to the more rigid lines of some other martial arts.
 To achieve this it employs yoga-based stretching to develop the flexibility of practitioners.
+Furthermore, it focuses on a strong mind as well as a strong body.
+It is made to be accessible to everyone.

 History

 Choi Kwang Do was founded by Choi Kwang-jo on March 2, 1987.
 Choi Kwang-jo was born in South Korea before emigrating to United States in the early 1970s.
 Choi was a successful ITF Tae Kwon Do practitioner and trainer (serving as a chief instructor) before establishing his own style.

 While teaching and demonstrating ITF Tae Kwon Do in South East Asia, Choi Kwang-jo became injured through his training and demonstrations to the point where he was unable to continue with the discipline.
 So he left Malaysia (where he was demonstrating at the time) for North America, in the hope of finding orthopedic surgeons who would be able to help with his injuries.
 Determining that the injuries were caused by the way he was performing martial arts, Choi undertook rehabilitative exercises, attended various seminars and studied techniques for rehabilitation.
 Choi incorporated these techniques into his own fighting style, and from that he developed Choi Kwang Do.

-Today, Choi Kwang-Do is headquartered in Atlanta, Georgia by one organization and Temperance, Michigan by another organization.
-It is taught in numerous countries including the United Kingdom with schools in England, Scotland and Wales, Puerto Rico with schools in Guaynabo, Las Piedras, Caguas and San Lorenzo.
+Today, Choi Kwang Do is headquartered in Atlanta, Georgia by one organization and Temperance, Michigan by another organization.
+It is taught in numerous countries including the United Kingdom with schools in England, Scotland and Wales, and Puerto Rico with schools in Guaynabo, Las Piedras, Caguas and San Lorenzo, Malaysia and Argentina, among others.

 Style and training

 Choi Kwang Do emphasizes the use of biomechanics, and to employ a number of modern disciplines, such as kinesiology and psychology, in its design.
 The result is a tendency towards the use of natural bilateral movement and fluid sequential motion to develop optimum force on impact to place less pressure on the joints.
 The style also incorporates breathing and stretching exercises from yoga.

-Choi Kwang Do is not designed for competition, but for a natural and effective response to everyday stimuli and training is a mix of contact drills using pads and shields, non-contact drills and "in-fighting" close-quarter drills.
+Choi Kwang Do is a non-competitive martial art (participants are instead encouraged to measure their success against their own past milestones), but for a natural and effective response to everyday stimuli and training is a mix of contact drills using pads and shields, non-contact drills and "in-fighting" close-quarter drills.
+Therefore, the pacifist can also practice Choi Kwang Do, as the ideals focus on self development, be it physical health goals, self confidence or preparation for self defence situation.
+It does not rely on mass to create strength, making it accessible to women and children as well as men.